New bill aims to nearly double overtime pay

 “SHRM is participating in DOL’s current rulemaking on the overtime exemptions and salary threshold for overtime,” says Nancy Hammer, SHRM’s senior government affairs policy counsel.
 “As SHRM has stated in the past, when updating the threshold, DOL should use the same methodology they used for the last update in 2004.”

-The House of Representatives referred the bill to the House Committee on Education and the Workforce, where it is unlikely to see movement, Flores says.
+The House of Representatives referred the bill to the House Committee on Education and the Workforce.

 Flores says the bill is unlikely to see movement.